bpramann1/Minesweeper1/README.md

 2. Open the help folder that you can find in the documentation folder.
 3. Click the HTML file named Index.

+# Retrospective Write Up
+1. Open the documentation folder on github.
+2. Open the "Minesweeper Write-up.docx"

+# Works Cited
+1. Open the documentation folder on github.
+2. Open the "Minesweeper Works Cited.docx"

 # How to build our code
 1. Use a computer that is running Windows.
 2. Make sure that Visual Studio is installed.